nelimee/qutris/docs/ideas.md

 2. Easy to read and understand
 3. Informative enough

-Based on difficulties of the "opponents", different levels can be created.
-Users can then get a better objective in clearing the game and be more motivated to play with all different opponents with greater fun.
+Based on the difficulties of the "opponents", different levels can be created.
+For example, level 1 can be a stage with classical computer and the hardest level can be a stage with real quantum machine with the highest noise level.
+By progressing through levels, users can then get a better objective in clearing the game and be more motivated to play with all different opponents with greater fun.

 ### Adding noise into the game